 This question helps compare how good or bad your competitors are perceived by your target audience.

-Actionable Tip: The words or phrases mentioned in this question can help create a strategic marketing campaign to encourage prospects to choose you over a competitor.
+💡 The Key Takeaway: The words or phrases mentioned in this question can help fuel the strategic planning and to encourage prospects to choose you over a competitor

 Question Type #4: Perception

-Lastly, perception.
+Lastly, perception scores.
 Of those brands of SUVs respondents are aware of, ask respondents to list their level of perception on a scale of positive, neutral, or negative.